pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                     certificate.
       -c, --certfile TEXT           Server certfile.
 Ignored if noverify flag set.
       -k, --keyfile TEXT            Client private key file.
+      -m, --mock-server FILENAME    If this option is defined, a mock WBEM server is constructed as the target WBEM server and the option value defines a MOF or Python file to be used to populate the mock repository.
+                                    This option may be used multiple times where each use defines a single file or file_path.See the pywbemcli documentation for
+                                    more information.
       --ca_certs TEXT               File or directory containing certificates that will be matched against a certificate received from the WBEM server.
 Set the --no-verify-cert